 Thank you for your interest in the graduate programs offered at the College of Health & Human Performance.
 To start the admission process, please contact the department to which you want to apply — each degree program has specific requirements and deadlines for graduate applicants.
 Follow the links below for detailed information:

 Freshman admissions are administered through the UF Office of Admissions.
 If you are a prospective student in high school who has not applied, please visit the Freshman Admissions website for more information.

 If you have recently been accepted as a freshman to UF, congratulations!
-We encourage you to explore our website if you haven’t done so already and to dive-deep into the Areas of Study section to learn about all the varied programs our College has to offer.
+We encourage you to explore our website if you haven’t done so already and to deep-dive into the Areas of Study section to learn about all the varied programs our college has to offer.

 For application information, transfer students should refer to the admission as a transfer section of the UF Undergraduate Catalog.
 Within space and fiscal limitations, applicants from other institutions who have satisfied minimum requirements will be considered for admission at the junior level.

 Florida community college applicants to the College of Health & Human Performance (HHP) must complete an Associate of Arts degree and meet all university and college-specific requirements.
 Admission evaluation factors include academic record, cumulative grade point average, performance in prerequisite courses, extent to which the applicant exceeds minimum requirements, and achievements and career goals as stated by the student.
 The admission review process is a holistic review of the applicant’s overall record and potential in the chosen academic field.
 Students who complete prerequisite courses outside the state system (students who attend out-of-state, private and/or international institutions) must submit course descriptions to the department adviser.